School of Medicine

 Clinical Associate Professor (By courtesy), Neurosurgery

-She is board-certified in Neurology and Neuromuscular disorders by the American Board of Psychiatry and Neurology (ABPN).
-She is certified in EMG/NCS by the American Board of Electrodiagnostic Medicine (ABEM), and also holds a Certificate of Added Qualification in Neuromuscular Ultrasound.
+She is board-certified in Neurology and in Neuromuscular disorders by the American Board of Psychiatry and Neurology (ABPN).
+She is certified in EMG/NCS by the American Board of Electrodiagnostic Medicine (ABEM), and holds a Certificate of Added Qualification in Neuromuscular Ultrasound.

 John A. and Cynthia Fry Gunn Professor, Professor of Biology, of Neurology and of Neurosurgery

 Current Research and Scholarly InterestsNeuron death, stress, gene therapy

 Clinical Professor, Neurology & Neurological Sciences